beginning of content

 One vaccination that reduces your risk of pneumonia is the pneumococcal vaccine.
 The pneumococcal vaccine is free in Australia for some people through the National Immunisation Program (see below).

-It’s a good idea to speak to your doctor about whether vaccination is recommended for you or for your children.
+It's a good idea to speak to your doctor to check if vaccination is recommended for you or your child.

 Pneumococcal vaccine

-Vaccination is your best protection against pneumonia.
-This table explains more about the pneumococcal vaccine.
+Vaccination is the best protection against pneumococcal pneumonia.

 What age is it recommended?